 Bangladesh militant hanged for attack aimed at British envoy

-In this June 16, 2014 file photo, Mufti Abdul Hannan, center, leader of banned radical group Harkatul Jihad al Islami, stands at a court in Dhaka, Bangladesh.
-Authorities in Bangladesh have executed Hannan and two accomplices for their involvement in a grenade attack against a British diplomat at a popular Islamic shrine in 2004.
+" Authorities in Bangladesh have executed a top leader of a banned militant group and two accomplices for their involvement in a grenade attack against a British diplomat at a popular Islamic shrine in 2004.
+The attack killed three people and wounded several others.

 Discussions